vuejs/vue-loader/docs/options.md

 ::: tip
   Interaction between `vue-loader` and `cache-loader` uses [inline loader import syntax](https://webpack.js.org/concepts/loaders/#inline) under the hook, the `!` will be treated as the separator between different loaders, so please ensure `cacheDirectory` doesn't contain `!`.
 :::

+## prettify

+- type: `boolean`
+- default: `true`

+In development mode, we use [prettier](https://prettier.io/) to format the compiled render function for ease of debugging by default.
+However, if you encounter any obscure bug of prettier, such as [exponential compilation time for deeply nested functions](https://github.com/prettier/prettier/issues/4672), you can disable this option to circumvent it.